-If you’re planning on creating a herb garden, or want to revamp an existing one, think about visiting one of the many well-established herb gardens throughout the country.
+If you’re planning on creating a herb garden, or want to revamp an existing one, think about visiting one of the many well-established famous herb gardens throughout the country.
 They may be on a larger scale than you’re envisaging for your own but they’ll let you see the variety of herbs available, including some you may not have considered, what the mature herb looks like and which herbs go well together.
 Our list of the best herb gardens to visit in the UK and Ireland will provide some inspiration!

 An established herb garden can be a source of inspiration to you, causing you to stop and rethink your plans to include that wonderful idea you saw at Ballymaloe or the Herb Garden.
 Or you can simply enjoy a day out taking pleasure in the results of someone else’s hard work.

 Visiting Herb Gardens

 You’ll find herb gardens at many National Trust and English Heritage properties.
 Herb gardens played a vital role in old households, providing flavouring for the food, medicine and even air fresheners!
 In large estates they were usually to be found near the kitchen.

 Before you visit an historical estate do check that it’s open.
 Most close during some of the winter months and are only open part of the week for the rest of the year.
 You may also want to choose a time when the herbs will be in full bloom so you can really enjoy their scents.

 Herb Gardens to Visit in the UK & Ireland

 The herb garden at Ballymaloe Cookery School in County Cork looks as if it’s been there for years; in truth it is a recent addition to the grounds.
 Protected by 6′ high beech hedges, the herb garden enjoys its own micro-climate, allowing even tender herbs to flourish.